 3. The Fox and the Grapes

-One day, a fox became very hungry as he went to search for some food.
-He searched high and low, but couldn’t find something that he could eat.
+One day, a fox became very hungry.
+He went out to search for some food.
+He searched high and low but couldn’t find anything to eat.

 Finally, as his stomach rumbled, he stumbled upon a farmer’s wall.
 At the top of the wall, he saw the biggest, juiciest grapes he’d ever seen.
-They had a rich, purple color, telling the fox they were ready to be eaten.
+They were a rich purple, telling the fox they were ready to be eaten.

 He tried a few more times but kept failing.

-Finally, the fox decided it was time to give up and go home.
+Finally, the fox decided to give up and go home.
 While he walked away, he muttered, “I’m sure the grapes were sour anyway.”

 4. The Proud Rose

 Once upon a time, in a desert far away, there was a rose who was so proud of her beautiful looks.
-Her only complaint was growing next to an ugly cactus.
+Her only complaint was that she was growing next to an ugly cactus.

 One scorching summer, the desert became dry, and there was no water left for the plants.
 The rose quickly began to wilt.
 Her beautiful petals dried up, losing their lush color.